aestuans/CountdownSolver/README.md

 in which contestants are presented with 6 numbers and a randomly generated target number, and try to construct the target using the 6 numbers and the operations addition, subtraction, multiplication, and division.

 This simply brute-forces all possible expressions to find the solution.
-To avoid problems with operation orders, it creates all possible postfix expressions of input numbers, and evaluates them.
+Expressions are created recursively and to avoid problems with operation orders, they are made in postfix form.

 ### Usage
 ```